-Marlow: Triggered Leftist Facebook Employees Whined to Their Bosses to Censor Breitbart
+Marlow: Leftist Facebook Employees Whined to Bosses, Censor Breitbart

 Carlson said, “So The Wall Street Journal got ahold of a bunch of internal documents from Facebook from the company’s internal racial justice chat room.”
+He went on to say:

 Carlson asked, “So, were you surprised?
 I was a little shocked by how open they were; were you surprised?”
+Marlow said:

 Follow Pam Key on Twitter @pamkeyNEN